KasparEtter/ef1p/pages/email/tools/email-tools.md

 # [Email](/email/) tools

-Each title takes you to where the respective tool is explained.
+Each title links to where the respective tool is explained.

 ## Lookups